 How is the team chosen?

-A Cascade FC team is comprised of about 15 or 16 (no more than 18) players who have been chosen in open tryouts.
+A Cascade FC team is comprised of an avergae of 16 (high school aged teams may have 20) players who have been chosen in open tryouts.
 They are players whose skill and dedication are at a level more competitive than may be available to them through club recreational teams.

 How Can You Tell You Are A Candidate For A Select Team?